apache/servicecomb-docs/java-chassis-reference/en_US/catalog/build-consumer.md

 ## Develop consumer with Rest Template
-Rest Template is a RESTful API provided by the Spring framework.
+RestTemplate is a RESTful API provided by the Spring framework.
 ServiceComb provides the implementation class for service calling

 ## Develop consumer with AsynRestTemplate
 AsyncRestTemplate allows users to make asynchronous service calls.
 The logic is similar to restTemplate, except that the service is called asynchronously.